getodk/central-backend/docs/api.md

 + xmlFormId: `simple` (string, required) - The `id` of this form as given in its XForms XML definition
 + name: `Simple` (string, optional) - The friendly name of this form.
 It is given by the `<title>` in the XForms XML definition.
 + version: `2.1` (string, optional) - The `version` of this form as given in its XForms XML definition.
 If no `version` was specified in the Form, a blank string will be given.
 If there is no associated Form, `null` will be returned.
++ enketoId: `abcdef` (string, optional) - If it exists, this is the survey ID of this published Form on Enketo at `/enketo`.
+Only a cookie-authenticated user may access the preview through Enketo.
 + hash: `51a93eab3a1974dbffc4c7913fa5a16a` (string, required) - An MD5 sum automatically computed based on the XForms XML definition.
 This is required for OpenRosa compliance.
 + keyId: `3` (number, optional) - If a public encryption key is present on the form, its numeric ID as tracked by Central is given here.
 + state (Form State, required) - The present lifecycle status of this form.
 Controls whether it is available for download on survey clients or accepts new submissions.